 - 13. Spend a Day at Cho Lon - Saigon Chinatown

-- 14. Find your inner peace inside Thien Hau Pagoda
+- 14. Find your Inner Peace inside Thien Hau Pagoda

-- 15. Choose your favorite activities around Saigon River
+- 15. Choose your Favorite Activities around Saigon River

-1. Visit The Independence Palace
+1. Visit the Independence Palace

 The Reunification Palace is a stunning example of 1960s design, with a total area of 120,000m2 and a surface area of 4,500m2.
 The upper floor has a spectacular collection of reception rooms used to host visiting dignitaries from abroad and the country, while the lower floor is dominated by meeting spaces.
 Don’t forget to check out the miniature boats, horse tails, and severed elephant tusks in the president's living quarters at the back of the building.
 The basement houses the communication center and bomb bunker.

-And you know what?
 When a tanker from the North Vietnamese army crashed through the main gate in 1975, it was a symbolic event that put an end to the Vietnam War.
 Today, everyone traveling to Ho Chi Minh City has Reunification Palace on their must-see list.

-2. Take a look inside Saigon Central Post Office
+2. Take a Look inside Saigon Central Post Office

 A significant piece of Ho Chi Minh City's colonial legacy, the majestic Saigon Central Post Office is Vietnam's largest post office and the city's oldest colonial building.
 Saigon Central Post Office's timeless elegance hasn't worn away despite being in public for more than 100 years.
 It is a rare blend of artistic Asian influences and graceful French architecture.